bcgov/platform-developer-docs/evaluate-open-source-content.md

 ## Security<a name="security"></a>

-Contact your ministry information security officer (MISO) to make sure that all necessary security controls have been implemented.
+Contact your [Ministry Information Security Officer (MISO)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/information-security-policy-and-guidelines/role-of-miso) to make sure that all necessary security controls have been implemented.

-Make sure that the material been labelled **Public**, using the Information Security Classification Framework.
+Make sure that the material been labelled **Public**, using the [Information Security Classification Framework](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/information-security-classification).

 ---
 Rewrite sources: